Rail transport in Ireland: Dublin to Galway

 The present route, built by the GS&WR in competition with the MGWR, leaves the Cork main line just after Portarlington.
 The River Shannon is crossed at Athlone.
 Athenry, the second last station before Galway, became a junction once again in 2010 with the reopening of the line to Limerick and would do so again if the planned reopening of the line to Tuam proceeds in accordance with Transport 21.
 In February 2011 planning permission was obtained for a station at Oranmore and opened 28 July 2013.

 All services are operated by 22000 Class railcars.

-As of 2019, journey times range between 2 hours 11 minutes to 2 hours 37 minutes.
-8 services operate in 2 hours 20 mins or less Monday to Friday.

-There are 9 direct trains in each direction Monday–Thursday.
-On Friday the 07:35 express Heuston goes to Westport instead of Galway but there is a connecting train to Galway from Athlone.
-For the college term there is an extra service from Galway to Dublin at 15:35.
+As of 2025, there are 13 trains from Galway Ceannt to Dublin Heuston and 12 in the opposite direction during weekdays.
+In additional there is 06:50 morning InterCity service from Athenry to Galway as well as a 22:05 service from Galway to Athlone.
+Journey times vary from 2 hours 18 minutes to over 3 hours.